QUOTES-Reactions to verdicts in Paris attacks trial | Law-Order

 QUOTES-Reactions to verdicts in Paris attacks trial

-The following are reactions from survivors, families of victims and leading politicians to the guilty verdicts by a French court on Wednesday for all 20 men judged at trial for the 2015 Paris attacks in which 130 people were killed by Islamist militants: ANNE HIDALGO, PARIS MAYOR "Justice has been served.
+The following are reactions from survivors, families of victims and leading politicians to the guilty verdicts by a French court on Wednesday for all 20 men judged at trial for the 2015 Paris attacks in which 130 people were killed by Islamist militants: FRANCOIS HOLLANDE, FRANCE'S PRESIDENT AT THE TIME OF THE ATTACKS "Those who were guilty were sentenced in accordance with the law.

 - Country: